wbstack/api/README.md

 # Generate and set the APP_KEY env variable.
 docker-compose exec api php artisan key:generate
 ```

+Try loading http://localhost:8070/ until the DB is up and the connection works.

 If you want to develop with the UI then simply point the UI docker-compose setup to localhost:8082